Family Dynamics on the Road

-Extended travel with your family can be a bumpy road sometimes.
+Extended travel with your family can be a rough road sometimes.
 We’re having one of those mornings, right now.
 Live.
-We are back on the road, living and traveling for five weeks this summer.
+We are back on the road, living and traveling for five weeks this summer of 2010.
 We are in week two, the initial excitement wearing off, and I have been frequently reminded why moments in our year living in Spain were so hard… when you spend all of your time together, on top of each other in small spaces, tensions start to rise.
 Grace and courtesy are thrown out the window.
 Kids like to argue.

 You might wonder how I am managing to philosophize in the midst of my children’s bickering… my husband called “enough” a couple of minutes ago and the girls are each in one of the two bedrooms in this condo.
 Time-out.
 It’s blissfully quiet.
 My husband reunites them and sets down the reconciliation rules.
 I hear them in one of the rooms, whispering.
 They finally emerge, ready to cooperate and bake together.
 At least until lunch time.